 Key challenges through the year are:

 - Pupil achievement and progress to ensure school is on track to achieve targets for all pupils.

-- Our ‘vulnerable groups’ of children and how the Pupil Premium Grant is being spent by the school and its impact.
+- How the Pupil Premium Grant is being spent by the school and its impact.

 - Impact of Sports Premium Grant.